-In this connection, there has also been a trendy concern about the way ISIS uses social media.
+In this connection, there has been a trendy concern about the way ISIS uses social media.
 However, as Byman and Shapiro and others have pointed out, the foolish willingness of would-be terrorists to spill out their aspirations and their often-childish fantasies on social media has been, on balance, much to the advantage of the police seeking to track them.
+102

-Childishness is also found much of the verbiage spewed out on ISIS websites that is often taken so seriously and seen to be so ominous by commentators.
+Childishness is also found in much of the verbiage spewed out on ISIS websites that is often taken so seriously and seen to be so ominous by commentators.
 In one, for example, ISIS threatened the Russians: "We will make your wives concubines and make your children our slaves...Soon, very soon, the blood will spill like an ocean....The Kremlin will be ours."
-Or the trainee in Syria asking his mother about what people were saying about a friend of his who had recently blown himself up: "Are they talking about him?
+And another bloviates, "Know, oh Obama, that we will reach America.
+Know also that we will cut off your head in the White House and transform America into a Muslim province."
+Or there is the trainee in Syria who eagerly asked his mother about what people were saying about a friend of his who had recently blown himself up: "Are they talking about him?
 Are they praising him?
 Are they saying he was a lion?"
-Some commentators like Kurt Eichenwald contend that peer pressure and what he calls "jihadist cool" and "Rambo envy" are new.
-They are not.
+And the preposterous, grandiloquent ravings of Islamic State forefather Abu Musab al-Zarqawi (who was killed in 2006), that "We fight here, while our goal is Rome" are gravely and ominously relayed as if they had some serious meaning.
+Brian Jenkins' characterization tends to fit: "It's not a threat.
+It's a tweet."